The University is committed to implementing and promoting waste minimisation practices and behaviour among staff

-We recently purchased an industrial composter, which processes organic waste into usable compost within a few weeks – the first unit of its kind in New Zealand.
+In 2018 we purchased an industrial composter, which processes organic waste into usable compost within 2 months – the first unit of its kind in New Zealand.

 The OSCA Bite Size 200 can process up to 100kg of mixed organic waste per day, reducing the University’s waste to landfill, as well as decreasing greenhouse gases.
-OSCA will take most the food waste generated by the halls' kitchen, and also coffee grounds from the Village Green and used paper towels and dried leaves from the grounds.
+OSCA currently takes over 50% of the food waste from the College Hall, and also coffee grounds, used paper towels and dried leaves from the grounds.

 In-vessel organic diversion system

 Their work was supported by funding from Waikato Regional Council and Hamilton City Council to develop an in-vessel organic diversion system resulted in the development of a prototype by two Waikato engineering students.
 The prototype is now being used for research.

 Faculty of Worms

 Getting creative with our recycling bins

 As part of their coursework, CMS Graphic Design students created the funky art on our 32 indoor recycling stations.
 If your faculty or division wants further bins or recycling set up, including office paper trays, please contact Rachael Goddard.

 Waste audits (weighing and categorising of waste) occur annually on campus in our efforts to reduce the waste we send to landfill.
 Recent audits have shown that just 5 indoor recycling stations diverted 12 bags of recyclables in a week.

-In 2018, we recycled 56 tonnes of glass, 46 tonnes of paper and cardboard, 20 tonnes of metal and steel, and 1.6 tonnes of lights and fluorescent tubes.
+In 2019, we recycled 42 tonnes of glass, 66 tonnes of paper and cardboard, 32 tonnes of metal and steel, and 330 kilograms of lights and fluorescent tubes.

 Our recent Village Green waste audit illustrated that 62kg's of waste was produced in just one day.
 22% of the rubbish was cans, glass and plastics which should have been placed in the recycling stations nearby.